Up Bank Review 2026: Best Travel Card for Australians

 Your physical Up card will arrive in 5-10 business days.
 But you can start using the digital card immediately via Apple Pay or Google Pay—perfect if you’re leaving soon!

-💡 Pro Tip: Sign up at least 2 weeks before your trip to ensure your physical card arrives in time.
+💡 Pro Tip: Sign up at least 2 weeks before your trip to ensure your physical card arrives.
 But if you’re leaving sooner, you can add the digital card to Apple Pay/Google Pay and start using it immediately.

 ❓ Frequently Asked Questions